suffolklibraries/lgc/content/collections/events/boats-at-suffolk-yacht-harbour.md

         type: text
         text: 'Over the Felixstowe Book Festival weekend, visitors to the yacht harbour at Levington will be able to see and possibly go on board, four historic yachts.'
   -
+    type: bullet_list
+    content:
+      -
+        type: list_item
+        content:
+          -
             type: paragraph
             content:
               -
                 type: text
                 text: 'The Nancy Blackett was Arthur Ransome’s favourite Yacht.'
       -
+        type: list_item
+        content:
+          -
             type: paragraph
             content:
               -
                 type: text
                 text: 'Peter Duck was built in Pin Mill for Arthur Ransome and is now owned by Julia Jones.'
       -
+        type: list_item
+        content:
+          -
             type: paragraph
             content:
               -
                 type: text
                 text: 'Duet, now managed by the Cirdan Trust is the longest serving sail training vessel in the UK.
 Duet is a keen competitor in the annual Tall Ships Race and has been both class and overall winner.'
+      -
+        type: list_item
+        content:
           -
             type: paragraph
             content:
               -
                 type: text
                 text: "Tinfish II is a much-travelled cruising yacht.\_" -
     type: paragraph
     content: